acollins-hed/atINFLATE-3.0/README.md

 By default the random seed is generated with a random device from std::random_device.

 ### `--trans-bias=x`
 `x` is the transition bias, that is the bias in favor of transtion mutations over transversions.
-A transition mutation refers to mutations between bases of the same kind, that is from one purine to another or one pyrimidine to another, and transversion are mutations from purine to pyrimidine or visa versa. `x` must be at least 1, where `x` equal to 1 means there is no bias and `x`>1 implies a transition bias.
+A transition mutation refers to mutations between bases of the same kind, that is from one purine to another or one pyrimidine to another, and transversions are mutations from purine to pyrimidine or visa versa. `x` must be at least 1, where `x` equal to 1 means there is no bias and `x`>1 implies a transition bias.
 This parameter can only be used with `--codon-space-4` as it has no meaning in either `--codon-space-2` or codon ring space.

 By default `x` is 1.